Close Menu

 After a while, breathing will start again, often with loud snoring.
 While the brain tries to get air flowing again, the body is deprived of oxygen and the person may wake up or have trouble sleeping.

-Because the poor quality of sleep, if you have sleep apnea, you may still feel tired after a night’s sleep.
+Because the poor quality of sleep, if you have sleep apnea, then you may still feel tired after a night’s sleep.
 In addition, you might fall asleep during at work as a result of not getting rest at night.
 If you have obesity, then you are also more likely to have sleep apnea.
-Find out more about obesity and SSDI benefits.
+Find out about obesity and SSDI benefits.

 THE THREE TYPES OF SLEEP APNEA